repetier/msgp/README.md

 This is a code generation tool and serialization library for [MessagePack](http://msgpack.org).
 You can read more about MessagePack [in the wiki](http://github.com/tinylib/msgp/wiki), or at [msgpack.org](http://msgpack.org).

+### Important notice

+This is a fork of https://travis-ci.org/tinylib/msgp with the aim to relax reading/parsing incoming data.
+The problem I want to solve here is parsing messages from msgpack-lite (javascript libraray).
+Since javascript uses double for all numbers it is not predictable what type we get.
+7.0 get converted to uint8 7 but original msgpack enforces some strict rules so uint8 -> float64 is not allowed, also that is no problem.
+So here all incoming data gets parsed using relaxed rules allowing this conversion.

 ### Why?

 - Use Go as your schema language